Challenges of variational quantum optimization with measurement shot noise: Results

 where $\eta$ is the learning rate.
 The value $\eta=0.1$ is chosen, as it turns out to be reasonably close to optimal from a preliminary analysis on the problem size $L=6$ .
-As before, the optimal combination of $M$ and $n_{\mathrm{iter}}$ is found, and the computational complexity is analyzed by observing the scaling of $n_{\mathrm{calls}}^*$ with the problem size (see figure~\ref{fig:vqe_gradient}).
-Interestingly, an approximately quadratic speedup compared with the COBYLA optimizer is found, at least for $F_{\mathrm{succ}} \leq 0.5$.
+As before, the optimal combination of $M$ and $n_{\mathrm{iter}}$ is found, and the computational complexity is analyzed by observing the scaling of $n_{\mathrm{calls}}^*$ with the problem size (see Fig.\,\ref{fig:vqe_gradient}).
+Interestingly, an approximately quadratic speedup compared with the COBYLA optimizer is found.

+Concluding this subsection, it is worth mentioning that, in the context of quantum chemistry problems, a full quantum eigensolver has been introduced~\cite{doi:10.34133/2020/1486935}.
+This algorithm implements gradient descent on the quantum device, avoiding the classical optimization step.
+Future work might focus on adapting this scheme to classical optimization problems.